Pages

 The absurdities concluded once we reached Detroit airport.
 Get this, once we cleared passport control, we had to wait for our bags coming off the plane, then schlep them about 100 feet to an area that said "Recheck your bags" -- the bags were already checked through to our final destination -- hand them to a guy who then just placed them on the conveyor without looking at anything and we moved on to our final gate.

-We had about 2 hours to kill and kill it with did we a glass of wine and a cheese board.
+We had about 2 hours to kill and kill it we did with a glass of wine and a cheese board.

 Our flight to Grand Rapids left right on time and after a short 20-30 minutes we were down and heading for baggage claim.
 Our neighbor Sandy had kindly agreed to pick up us and she was waiting in the cellphone lot for our text that we were curbside.

 Once home we unpacked a bit but mostly just enjoyed being able to relax after a long day of flying.
 Sandy had kindly left us a delicious pasta cucumber salad which was the just the perfect thing to help welcome us home.
-To bed early for a good night's sleep.
+It was then off to bed early for a much-needed night's sleep.

 Friday, May 03, 2024